Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What are the advantages of MTD?

 One of the main purposes of Making Tax Digital is to help individuals and businesses get their taxes right.
 Businesses across the UK lose out on millions of pounds because completing confusing tax return forms means there’s a high chance of making mistakes.
-The move over to digital record keeping sets out to help them:
+You can amend your tax return if you need to, but the move over to digital record keeping sets out to help them:

 • Keep records more accurately, and reduce the risk of errors